tigera-solutions/eks-networking-bootcamp/README.md

 ## Module 3: Enforce Workload-level Network Policy

-During this workshop, we will use the `Cat Facts Application` as an example to work on.
+During this bootcamp, we will use the `Cat Facts Application` as an example to work on.
 In this module, we will learn how to use Calico to implement the workload-level network policies for each of the workloads.

 1. Install the example application stack: